wp-plugins/bulk-delete/readme.txt

 ### Support

-Support for the Plugin is available from the [Plugin's home page][1].
+Support for the Plugin is available from the [Plugins home page][1].
 If you have any questions or suggestions, do leave a comment there or contact me in [twitter][5].

 ### Links